 But if you’re one of the 25% of Americans with access to a fiber-optic network, questions about how all this stuff works may be sprouting up in your mind.
-All this science-fiction, high-tech mumbo jumbo sounds too good to be true.
-Well, we’re here to assure you that it’s 100%, capital-R Real.
 Let’s get down to the details of how fiber-optic cable works, and how it can benefit you and your business.

 Understanding the old infrastructure is the key to grasping the importance of fiber.

-We’ve talked quite a bit in previous blogs about old analog telephone lines.
-Old-fashioned internet, such as DSL, works by using these same preexisting copper wires as analog lines, which were laid about a hundred years ago.
+Old-fashioned internet, such as DSL, works by using preexisting copper wires, which were laid about a hundred years ago, as analog lines.
 Essentially, these wires take electrical signals and transmit them over a certain distance, until they must be reiterated again; the process repeats until the data reaches its destination.

 Most of this data is sent via a rudimentary binary – an electrical signal goes on, and that means one, while a signal turning off means zero.
 This series of ones and zeros gets translated by your computer, and presto, you’re on the internet.
 Now, the problem with copper wires is that the digital binary can only be sent one electrical signal at a time, and that limits the amount of information that can be transmitted over a period of time.